Rheumatoid Arthritis: Diagnosis, Treatment Information

 1. Swelling, pain, stiffness, redness, and a warm sensation on the joints.

-There are a lot of joints in the body.
+There are many joints in the body.
 Following that concept, rheumatoid arthritis can possibly strike anywhere.
 If you feel any chronic pain on any part of your body, more particularly in the knees, neck, and shoulders, it is possible you have arthritis.
 Chronic pain means that the pain recurs from time to time.

 2. Thickening of the joint's lining.